jijoel/web-development-notes/laravel.md

     (or chown www-data storage/*)

 application key:

     app/config/app.php

 use command line to generate secure application key:

     php artisan key:generate

+Include the Way Generators with this (in the providers section)

+            'Way\Generators\GeneratorsServiceProvider'

 Laravel configuration information stored in project/app/config Each file here returns an array with configuration information (closures are OK)